DOG TRAINING PHILOSOPHY

 ITS NOT JUST ABOUT THE SIT

 While formal obedience commands such as “sit,” “down,” and “come” are important, learning these commands are just the tip of the iceberg.
-Good dog training that creates harmonious relationships between humans and dogs is far more than just commands.
-A well trained dog knows how to make choices and offer behaviors even when not told what to do.
-A well trained dog also knows to comply when the formal commands are given under all types of distraction.
+Our dog training philosophy believes that good dog training creates harmonious relationships between humans and dogs more than just commands.
+A well-trained dog knows how to make choices and offer behaviors even when not told what to do.
+A well-trained dog also knows to comply when the formal commands are given under all types of distraction.
 Formal obedience commands are of limited value if your dog only listens in the house when nobody is around.
 Finally, none of this training has any value if YOU, the owner, does not also learn.

 OUR BOARD & TRAIN PHILOSOPHY: A COMPREHENSIVE APPROACH

 The founder of Cosmic Canine started this business out of a love of dogs and passion for training as well as a first hand understanding of what people need when they seek training help.
 To be successful, a board and train program has to have these three parts:

 PART 2: Training the owner

 PART 3: Creating a management plan for dog and owner

 Most board and train programs only focus on the first part, training the dog.
 Only training the dog will not bring lasting success and harmony to your home.
 Both the dog and owner must be trained and a management plan created to manage any problem behaviors and issues.